Fujifilm : shares fall after report Avigan not showing clear efficacy in some coronavirus trials | MarketScreener

 "Fujifilm is not aware of, nor in a position to comment on the results," she said, adding that the company will evaluate the anti-flu drug through the clinical trials it is currently conducting in Japan and the United States.

 They hit record highs in April amid optimism about Avigan as a treatment for the disease that has killed more than 300,000 worldwide.
-The government called on Fujifilm to triple national stockpiles of the drug, which was approved in 2014 in Japan as an emergency flu treatment.
+The Japanese government called on Fujifilm to triple national stockpiles of the drug, approved in 2014 as an emergency flu treatment, and pledged to give it away to countries asking for it.

 Interest in Avigan, known generically as favipiravir, soared in March after a Chinese official said it appeared to help patients recover from COVID-19.
 It is now the subject of at least 16 clinical trials around the world.